Why Most Marketing rings hollow—and How We Fix It.

 It’s finding the signal.

-When narrative is clear, communication is easier.
+When the foundation is clear, everything else gets easier.

 Leaders speak with consistency.